 Agile for instructional designers?
-If somebody had said that to me 15 years ago, I would’ve probably asked for an interpreter.
+If somebody had said that to me back 15 or 20 years ago when I was just starting out, I would’ve probably asked for an interpreter.
 Yet here we are applying Scrum and its siblings to instructional design.

 It’s no secret that Agile methodologies have been making inroads in a variety of verticals.
 I’ve got a friend who’s been a long-standing Agile evangelist and has gently pushed a bunch of brick-and-mortar software and non-software companies toward Agile.
 The guy got a little carried away and once shared with his wife the candid idea of applying Agile to their domestic projects, like home finance, laundry, and social life.
 He got a really dirty look in response.

 Nevertheless, it all started with software development and took root in the IT environment.
 Even so, when you come to think of it, is there such a big difference in developing quality code or shipping quality courses?